 – Part Four – detailed vignettes on PACE / MHA.

 Temporary Reduction in Output!

-I’m in the process of updating, tidying and re-indexing all 500+ posts on this blog.
+I’m in the process of updating, tidying and re-indexing all 500+ posts on this blog and in the process of organising print copies of all my posts into hardcopy folders.
 As such, I’ll be writing less until this is complete.
-I changed the ‘theme’ of the BLOG some months ago so this is well overdue and will ensure old posts don’t look odd!
+I also changed the ‘theme’ of the BLOG well over a year ago and need to reformat some of the posts so they don’t look odd and old!

 Feel free to email me – I aim to reply within a few days, wherever possible!